Title: Assistant Dean of Students

 20. Create and manage emergency protocol response for residence hall staff and provide on-call support as needed

-21. Coordinate Move-In-Day, Check-In, and Check-Out processes and programs
+21. Coordinate Move-In-Day, Check-In, Check-Out, Room inspection processes and programs

 22. Coordinate and promote residential community-development programming experiences and learning outcomes